Once collected from your home, your recycling is delivered to our bulking station in Newton Abbot.

 Food waste is taken to an anaerobic digestion facility in Devon where it is converted into electricity and a fertiliser.
 The plastic bags are filtered from the process and sent to an energy from waste facility.

 Garden waste is composted at a site in Devon.
 It is shredded and laid out in long piles to decompose in the open air.

-Anything you can't recycle or use which is placed in your black wheeled bin will go to an energy from waste plant.
+Anything you can't recycle or use which is placed in your black wheeled bin will go to an energy from waste plant in Devon.
 This is a facility where non-recyclable waste is burned, with the resulting steam powering a turbine, which generates electricity.